Jknand23/SuiteCRM/data/Link2.php_docs.md

-# Link2.php Documentation

 /**
- * @fileoverview Modern relationship management class that delegates work to specialized relationship classes
+ * @fileoverview Modern relationship management class that delegates work to specialized relationship classes.
+This is the preferred relationship interface in SuiteCRM, superseding the original Link class with improved architecture and better integration with the factory pattern.
  * @package SuiteCRM.Data
  * @copyright SugarCRM Inc. 2004-2013, SalesAgility Ltd. 2011-2018
  * @license GNU Affero General Public License version 3